PathoGenOmics-Lab/get_MNV/README.md

 **IMPORTANT this script works with SNV against a reference, insertions and deletions modifiying reading frame are not currently supported**

+## Features
+- MNV Identification: Detects SNVs occurring within the same codon and reclassifies them as MNVs.
+- Accurate Amino Acid Change Calculation: Computes the resulting amino acid changes based on genomic reads.
+- Integration with BAM and VCF Files: Supports input from VCF files for variants and optional BAM files for aligned reads.
+- Quality Analysis: Allows setting a minimum Phred quality threshold to filter out low-quality reads.

 ## Installation